Index to the whole series

 Blavatsky then proposes a second era, the Hyperborean proper, with golden-hued people living on the above intimated, circumpolar Hyperborean continent, the place with the mild climate due to the Earth axis not having tilted yet.
 (For the record, we note that next in her system comes the Lemurian and Atlantean epochs; Rudolf Steiner, her otherwise somewhat deviating follower, has the same cosmology in his doctrine of Anthroposophy). – According to Blavatsky, the Hyperborean human species reproduced by budding.
 This again gives some perspective to the nature of early history and Hyperborea specifically.
 It was not some ancient style warrior society, some bronze-age type Āryāvārta as some romantics of today tend to see it.
 Even the Aryan-minded Miguel Serrano stresses the ethereal, different nature of the Hyperborean era of man, its earliest stages being of an essentially proto-material kind.

 The following we now propose regarding the “Hyperborean complex,” a kind of summation and tying up of loose ends: as intimated by Tilak and others (Blavatsky, Serrano, Nidle) there was in the last interglacial a polar land commonly named Hyperborea.
-Men might have lived on it, conducting an elevated spirit science, a high culture radiating light and spirituality for all the epochs to come.
+Men lived on it, conducting an elevated spirit science, a high culture radiating light and spirituality for all the epochs to come.
 Because of an axle tilt the weather got colder, and due to sinking of the lands Hyperborea had to be abandoned – so its inhabitants ventured south and became Cro-Magnon man, Aryan man – eventually, sometime after the last glacial, about 5,000 BCE (Mesolithic Era-Neolithic Era), re-inhabiting the north and, also, migrating to Spain, Italy, Greece, Iran, and India.
 This might not be a central story of the study you are now reading but it is indeed important for the early history of man at large.

 The history and meaning of Hyperborea has been distorted and concealed.
 Now, with both the means of modern science and spirit science, the true role of Hyperborea might emanate from the shadows.